MycroftAI/documentation/_pages/skills-acceptance-process.md

 #### Python code checks of the Skill

+* Is an appropriate LICENSE file used in the repo - such as Apache2 or GPL?
 * Inline documentation - is the code documented in line?
 * Libraries - does the Skill include the correct libraries?
 Does it use too many libraries or dependencies?
 * Callback check - do we need to do a check for the callback error that was in the Spotify Skill?